Multiplicity of solutions for fractional Schr\"odinger systems in $\mathbb{R}^{N}$: Proof of Theorem

 We aim to show that

-Indeed, once proved \eqref{FFc}, we can repeat the same arguments developed in the proof of Theorem \ref{prop2.2} and to apply Lemma \ref{lem4.2} instead of Lemma \ref{lem2.1}, to deduce the existence of a weak solution to \eqref{CP0}.
-Therefore, by using the definition of $m_{0}$, it is sufficient to prove that there exists $(u, v)\in \X_{0}$ such that
+Indeed, once proved \eqref{FFc}, we can repeat the same arguments developed in the proof of Theorem \ref{prop2.2} and applying Lemma \ref{lem4.2} instead of Lemma \ref{lem2.1}, we deduce the existence of a weak solution to \eqref{CP0}.
+By the definition of $m_{0}$ it is enough to prove that there exists $(u, v)\in \X_{0}$ such that

 Let $A, B>0$ such that $\frac{A}{B}=\sqrt{\frac{\alpha}{\beta}}$.
-Then, in view of Lemma \ref{lem4.1}, we can deduce that
+Then, in view of Lemma \ref{lem4.1} we can deduce that

-Fix $\eta \in C^{\infty}_{0}(\R^{N})$ a cut-off function such that $0\leq \eta \leq 1$, $\eta=1$ on $B_{r}$ and $\eta=0$ on $\R^{N}\setminus B_{2r}$, where $B_{r}$ denotes the ball in $\R^{N}$ of center at origin and radius $r$.\\ For $\varepsilon>0$, let us define $v_{\varepsilon}(x)=\eta(x)z_{\varepsilon}(x)$, where
+Fix $\eta \in C^{\infty}_{0}(\R^{N})$ a cut-off function such that $0\leq \eta \leq 1$, $\eta=1$ on $B_{r}$ and $\eta=0$ on $\R^{N}\setminus B_{2r}$, where $B_{r}$ denotes the ball in $\R^{N}$ of center at origin and radius $r$.\\ For $\varepsilon>0$ let us define $v_{\varepsilon}(x)=\eta(x)z_{\varepsilon}(x)$, where

 is a solution to

 and $\kappa$ is a suitable positive constant depending only on $N$ and $s$.\\ Now we set